magoo/AuthTables/README.md

 ## Threat

 AuthTables is solely focused on the most common credential theft use case.
 Specifically, this is when an attacker has a victim's username and password, but they are not on the victim's host or network.
+This specific threat _absolutely cannot operate_ within the known graph of users historical locations, unless they are a totally different type of threat altogether.

-This requires an attacker to authenticate from a different location with a different machine, appearing very different than a normal login.
-This the most common and most accessible attack that results from large credential dumps and shared passwords.
+This the most common and most accessible threat that results from large credential dumps and shared passwords.

 By being so simple and accessible, simple credential theft and ATO generally makes up for far more than half of the abuse issues related to ATO, while the constellation of other problems (local malware, malicious browser extensions, MITM) usually make up the rest at most companies.
 The former is fairly simple to defend against with AuthTables, allowing support and engineering attention to be paid to more complicated attacks.